Pork Adobo Recipe (Adobong Baboy)

 Pork Adobo Recipe and Preparation

 The key to having the perfect Adobo is in the marinade.
-Have the Pork Belly marinated with the vinegar, soy sauce, pepper, sliced onions, and
+Have the Pork Belly marinated with the vinegar, soy sauce, pepper, sliced onions, and bay leaf and refrigerate.

 However, if you are pressed for time, you can do the same process but refrigerate it for 1 to 2 hours to let the Marinade seep into the Pork.